 In 2012 the State Library of Victoria acquired one print from each limited edition in the collection, and so the PCA Print Commission Archive is now also preserved in its entirety in this major public collection.
 The SLV continues to acquire the complete set of prints commissioned every year by the PCA, in order to retain the complete collection as it grows.

-The collection can be accessed for study by appointment, at the PCA office in the Fitzroy Town Hall, Melbourne.
-Contact us on 03 9416 0150 or firstname.lastname@example.org for more information.
+Print Council of Australia members can access the collection for study by appointment, at the PCA office in the Fitzroy Town Hall, Melbourne.
+Contact us on 03 9416 0150 or email@example.com for more information.

 Image: John Coburn, Walbiri, 1984 Patron Print